 - State: North Carolina

-- Primary court: Forsyth County Superior Court / Forsyth County District Court (21st Prosecutorial District)
+- Primary courts: Forsyth County Superior Court / Forsyth County District Court (21st Prosecutorial District)

 Population estimates from the U.S. Census Bureau.